owlbarn/tutorial/book/zoo/README.md

 ### Domain Specific Language

-Zoo provides a minimal DSL for service composition and deployment.
+Based on the basic functionalities, Zoo aims to provide a minimal DSL for service composition and deployment.

 **Composition**: